Supporting organisational change with video: Anglo American’s success story

 Using drama video to deliver results

-Using a longer-form, broadcast format for the drama video enabled LEO to achieve more meaningful exploration of the complex issues that Anglo American wanted to address.
+Using a longer-form, broadcast format for the drama video enabled LEO Learning to achieve more meaningful exploration of the complex issues that Anglo American wanted to address.

 The use of a fully-developed story also enabled us to deliver a more powerful narrative – one that would resonate with learners both intellectually and emotionally.